Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/06_escape_room/README.md

         sleep(1)
     elif where_to_look == padlock:
         attempted_combination = input("Try the lock, it is 4 digits: ")
+        # Look at this, a conditional within a conditional!!!
+        # You can nest conditionals as deep as you want, and you can
+        # do it with loops too!
         if attempted_combination == padlock_combination:
             print("It unlocked!!!")
             game_over = True